28 Mar 5 Beautiful and Easy Day Trips from Milan You Shouldn’t Miss

 Tip: If possible, avoid the weekend when Sirmione is jam-packed with tourists.

-Hot to get to Sirmione from Milan: Frequent trains connect Milano Centrale to Desenzano-Sirmione (Frecciabianca 1h, Regional 1h 25min).
+- Hot to get to Sirmione from Milan: Frequent trains connect Milano Centrale to Desenzano-Sirmione (Frecciabianca 1h, Regional 1h 25min).
 From Desenzano, you can reach Sirmione either by bus or by boat (about 20 min for both).
 Check the timetables and buy your tickets.

-There’s a lot to see and do, so here are my favourites: get lost in the alleys of the old town, lined with lovely pastel-coloured houses, visit the Cathedral and the Baptistery, both medieval masterpieces, and the Teatro Farnese, a wonderful little theatre totally built in wood, dating back to the early 17th Century.
-Buy a souvenir or a gift made from violet, the flower which is the symbol of Parma and is used to produce perfumes, cosmetics, and candies.
+There’s a lot to see and do, so here are my favorites.
+Get lost in the alleys of the old town, lined with lovely pastel-colored houses.
+Visit the Cathedral and the Baptistery, both medieval masterpieces.
+Marvel at the Teatro Farnese, a wonderful small theatre totally built in wood, dating back to the early 17th Century.
+Buy a souvenir or a gift made from violet, the flower which is the symbol of Parma, used to produce perfumes, cosmetics, and candies.

 Parma has some of the most delicious and mouth-watering food specialties in Italy: Parmigiano-Reggiano (cheese), Prosciutto di Parma (ham), home-made pasta and stews.